 Cut back on sugary breakfast cereals (over 5.0 grams per serving), high-calorie pastries, and meats like bacon and sausage that are high in saturated fat and sodium.

 Breakfast should include a healthy source of protein and plenty of fiber; the combination will help satisfy your hunger and will keep you feeling full until lunch time.
 The protein should come from low-fat meat, low-fat dairy products, or nuts and nut butters.
 Eggs are also a good source of protein.

 A healthy breakfast doesn't need to be extravagant or take a long time to prepare.
 Try an easier breakfast -- something simple like a hard boiled egg, a piece of 100-percent whole grain toast along with a cup of 100-percent fruit juice.
 And there's nothing wrong with a bowl of cold whole grain cereal with berries and low-fat milk (remember to check the cereal label for grams of sugar).
 You can also purchase breakfast bars made from different types of cereal, but remember to read the label because many of these bars are high in sugar.

-If you really don't like to eat breakfast first thing in the morning, you can split it up into two smaller meals.
-Eat a hard boiled egg, or a small cup of yogurt at home before you leave for work, then about an hour or two later, take a break from work and snack on an apple and a handful of healthy nuts like pecans or walnuts.
+If you really don't like to eat first thing in the morning, split breakfast into two smaller meals.
+Eat a hard boiled egg, or a small cup of yogurt before you leave for work, then about an hour or two later, take a break from work to snack on an apple and a handful of healthy nuts like pecans or walnuts.